Fast, secure, risk-free booking guaranteed.

 Other than breakfast and lunch on day 1 and dinner on day 5, all meals for the duration of the trip can either be individually purchased in the refugios, or be included as part of your reservation on request.

-If you wish to include meals, private transport, or upgrade your accommodation, please contact us prior to booking to make arrangements.
+If you wish to include private transport or upgrade your accommodation, please contact us prior to booking to make arrangements.

 Here’s the list of the equipment you need to bring: